- Category: Resources

 Susanne Donnelly, Town Supervisor

-The years ahead promise to be very challenging times for municipal governments as we face many of the same issues that our residents are experiencing from the economic downturn.
-In Westchester County, towns are responsible for collecting school and county taxes, and making the school districts and County “whole.”
-Regardless of whether taxpayers have paid their school or Westchester County taxes, the Town of Ossining pays the entire amount owed by our taxpayers to the Ossining and Briarcliff school districts, and to Westchester County.
+The economic climate has impacted our residents in all different ways, but one of the most dire we see is the increase in foreclosure proceedings.
+We have major revenue shortfalls due to taxpayers from whom we are unable to collect, which decreases our effective operating budget.
+We also have the financial obligation and burden of making the School Districts and Westchester County whole: regardless of whether taxpayers have paid their school or County taxes, the Town of Ossining pays the entire amount owed by our taxpayers to the Ossining and Briarcliff school districts, and to Westchester County.
 The Town then becomes the priority lien holder on the property, and ultimately receives the amount owed plus late fees.
-However, this process still requires the Town to lay out large sums of money in the interim.
+However, this process still requires the Town to lay out large sums of money in the interim, and we are left in a position where we are without revenues to fund our day-to-day operations.

 However, despite all of these cost increases and a declining assessment roll, this administration is proud to have held down expenses and remained within the NYS Tax Cap.
 This is due to the hard work and careful resource management of every Town of Ossining employee.
 As taxpayers and neighbors, we are fortunate to have such a dedicated group of public servants working for our benefit.